mitmproxy/mitmproxy/docs/modes.rst

 2. Configure the client to use the proxy machine's IP as the default gateway.
 3. Quick Check: At this point, you should already be able to visit an unencrypted HTTP site over the proxy.
-4. Open the magic domain <strong>mitm.it</strong> and install the certificate for your device.
+4. Open the magic domain **mitm.it**mitm and install the certificate for your device.

 Setting the custom gateway on clients can be automated by serving the settings